October 3, 1994: Apple CEO Michael Spindler reassures the world that Apple “is not a lame-duck company.”

 Spindler built a reputation as a brilliant business strategist working for the Apple Europe division.
 Involved with the company since its early days, his successful strategies included giving Apple territories around the world more autonomy over their marketing.
 This spurred global sales.

 He also seemed a great austerity executive for Apple in the early 1990s.
-His first moves as CEO included laying off workers, ditching costly blue-sky projects, cutting R&D costs by more than $100 million, freezing executive salaries, and getting rid of perks like free daycare and fitness centers.
+His first moves as CEO included laying off workers, ditching expensive blue-sky projects, cutting R&D costs by more than $100 million, freezing executive salaries, and getting rid of perks like free daycare and fitness centers.

 Paving the way for Steve Jobs